Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/faq/_index.md

 - [ArcBox for DevOps cost estimate](https://aka.ms/ArcBoxDevOpsCost)
 - [ArcBox for DataOps cost estimate](https://aka.ms/ArcBoxDataOpsCost)

+In an effort to reduce the overall cost of ArcBox, the [virtual machine auto-shutdown](https://learn.microsoft.com/azure/virtual-machines/auto-shutdown-vm?tabs=portal) feature is enabled by default.
+When shutdown, the compute charges for the virtual machine will stop; however, the storage costs for the disks will continue to be incurred.

 ## Where can I go if I have trouble deploying or using ArcBox?

 Each ArcBox flavor deployment guide has it's own troubleshooting section you can review for common issues.